 - Use what Barry M. Farber, author of How to Learn Any Language, calls hidden moments, “those otherwise meaningless scraps of time you’d never normally think of putting to any practical use, and using them for language study—even if it’s no more than fifteen, ten, or five seconds at a time—can turn you into a triumphant tortoise.”
 [Benny: My thoughts on utilising your time better here, and how I do it with Anki explained below here]

 - Get the official RTK iOS app.
 It is not a replacement for the book (as it does not include the stories or instructions, but it does provide an excellent, portable way to review what you’ve already learned.

 You may love flashcards or think they are the root of all evil.
 I personally find them a useful addition to (not replacement of) authentic content and communication with native speakers.

-Anki (暗記・あんき), a name which literally means “memorization”, is a computer, web, and app based flashcard system that uses the powers of “spaced repetition” to help you better remember words, phrases, and yes, kanji.
+Anki (暗記・あんき) (for iPhone, for Android, and for everyone else), a name which literally means “memorization”, is a computer, web, and app based flashcard system that uses the powers of “spaced repetition” to help you better remember words, phrases, and yes, kanji.
 Like other spaced repetition systems (SRS), Anki automatically schedules re-exposures to specific cards based on how difficult you rate them.
 Easier cards will be shown less often while those more difficult will come back around right away.
-This makes your study time and energy far more efficient since you won’t have to waist your time going through items you already know.
+This makes your study time and energy far more efficient since you won’t have to waste your time going through items you already know.

 Thankfully, other studious Anki users have already gone to the trouble of creating Remembering the Kanji flashcard decks.
 So all you have to do is download them onto your computer or mobile device and use your “hidden moments” for quick reviews throughout the day.